Landon Huffman: Spotting

 Huffman previously was the spotter for Zane Smith and his MDM Motorsports team in the ARCA Racing Series, and Anthony Alfredo's MDM entry in the NASCAR K&N Pro Series East.

 Esports

 In 2019, Huffman founded esports team Total Advantage, which competes in Call of Duty games and iRacing Road to Pro.

 Personal life

 Landon's father is former NASCAR driver Robert Huffman.
 Robert won two track championships at Hickory Motor Speedway and five championships in the Goody's Dash Series.
 When he has competed in the CARS Tour, Huffman has competed against another Landon Huffman.
 Although they are both from North Carolina and both are sons of unrelated former NASCAR drivers Robert and Shane, they are not the same person.

-Landon has a YouTube channel where he posts videos about his racing career and his short track program, along with all of his friends who help out on his team, such as RJ Williams, Seth Brotherton, Rich Hudson, and Kenny "Guttman" Little.
+Huffman has a YouTube channel where he posts videos about his racing career and his short track program, along with all of his friends who help out on his team, such as RJ Williams, Seth Brotherton, Rich Hudson, and Kenny "Guttman" Little.
 He currently has 27K subscribers.

-In April 2021, Landon married his high school sweetheart, Brooke.
+In April 2021, Huffman married his high school sweetheart, Brooke.